jxLiu-bio/SpaGFT/source/System Requirements.md

 ### Software requirments
 #### OS requriments
-_SpaGFT_ can run on Windows, Linux, Max os.
-The packages has been tested on following systems:
+_SpaGFT_ can run on Windows, Linux, Mac os.
+The package has been tested on following systems:

 - Linux: Ubuntu 20.04